kuldeep-tagline/isa-test-task/README.md

 ## Tasks Performed

-1. APIs for,
+1. APIs for
-   a) Get list of enqueue jobs
+    * Get list of enqueued jobs
-   b) Enqueue jobs
+    * Enqueue a new job
-   c) Sign-in API
+    * User sign-in API
-   d) Sign-up API
+    * User sign-up API

 2. Add support for working with queue jobs created above.
 They should be picked in order and based on set priority.